Martiusweb/asynctest/doc/tutorial.mocking.rst

 like an actual object, and provides assertion methods to verify how the object has been used.

-We can leverage the mock to test another statement of the documentation and verify that the server is indeed notified of the number of users added to the cache.
+We can also leverage the mock to test another statement of the documentation and make the test even more accurate.
+We will verify that the server is indeed notified of the number of users added to the cache.

 .. literalinclude:: examples/tutorial/mocking.py
    :pyobject: TestUsingMock

 In this example, client is a :class:`~asynctest.Mock`.
-This mock will reproduce the interface of ``Client()`` (an instance of the ``Client`` class, ommited for simplicity).
+This mock will reproduce the interface of ``Client()`` (an instance of the ``Client`` class, ommited for simplicity, available in the example file :doc:`examples/tutorial/mocking.py`).

 By default, the attributes of a mock object are themselves mocks.
 We call them *child mocks*.
 In the above example, ``client.get_users`` is configured to